Diversification is crucial to successful investing.

 It’s highly diversified among asset classes including equities, bonds, gold and commodities.

-As the name indicates, this portfolio aims to weather any storm (or at least most storms)
+As the name indicates, this portfolio aims to weather most storms

 Here’s a quick recap of the takeaways.

 Diversifying among asset classes reduces volatility and risk.
 If you're risk averse or potentially need